Sharp systolic inequalities for Reeb flows on the three-sphere: Introduction

 holds.
 Assume by contradiction that in any $C^3$-neighborhood of $\alpha_0$ we have non-Zoll contact forms $\alpha$ for which the opposite inequality

 holds.
 We can consider a disk-like global surface of section $\Sigma$ which is bounded by a closed orbit of $R_{\alpha}$ of minimal period $T_{\min}(\alpha)$.
 Then the above inequality and the identity (\ref{CALCAL}) imply that the Calabi invariant of the corresponding $\tilde{\varphi}$ is non-positive.
-Moreover, $\tilde{\varphi}$ is not the identity and, when $\alpha$ is $C^3$-close enough to $\alpha_0$, the corresponding first return map $\varphi\in \mathrm{Diff}(\D,\omega)$ can be arranged to be $C^1$-close to the identity.
-Therefore, Theorem \ref{fixpoint} can be applied and implies the existence of an interior fixed point of $\varphi$ with negative action.
+Moreover, $\tilde{\varphi}$ is not the identity and, when $\alpha$ is $C^3$-close enough to $\alpha_0$, the corresponding first return map $\varphi\in \mathrm{Diff}(\D,\omega)$ is $C^1$-close to the identity.
+Therefore, Corollary \ref{fixpoint} can be applied and implies the existence of an interior fixed point of $\varphi$ with negative action.
 By the identity (\ref{tautau}), this fixed point corresponds to a closed orbit of period less than $T_{\min}(\alpha)$, which contradicts the fact that $T_{\min}(\alpha)$ is the minimal period.

+It is worth noticing that this argument proves the sharp bound of Theorem \ref{main1} for any contact form on $S^3$ such that the closed orbit of minimal period bounds a global surface of section whose associated first return map is conjugated to a radially monotone map (the conjugacy need not be area-preserving).

-The conclusion of Theorem \ref{fixpoint} is false if one does not assume $\varphi$ to be $C^1$-close to the identity.
-Indeed, in Section \ref{proofsec} below we shall construct an element $\tilde{\varphi}$ of $\widetilde{\mathrm{Diff}}(\mathbb{D},\omega)$ whose projection $\varphi\in \mathrm{Diff}(\D,\omega)$ is $C^0$-close but $C^1$-far from the identity, having negative Calabi invariant and a unique fixed point with positive action.
+The conclusion of Theorem \ref{fixpointmon} is false if one does not assume $\varphi$ to be monotone, and similarly the conclusion of Corollary \ref{fixpoint} fails if $\varphi$ is not $C^1$-close to the identity.
+Indeed, in Section \ref{proofsec} below we shall construct an element $\tilde{\varphi}$ of $\widetilde{\mathrm{Diff}}(\mathbb{D},\omega)$ whose projection $\varphi\in \mathrm{Diff}(\D,\omega)$ is $C^0$-close but $C^1$-far from the identity and not radially monotone, having negative Calabi invariant and a unique fixed point at the origin with positive action.
 Such an example can be refined in order to have a good control on the lower bound of the action of all periodic points, see Section \ref{controsec} below.
 The self-diffeomorphisms of the disk which are constructed in this way can be lifted to Reeb flows of $S^3$ by a general procedure which is described in Section \ref{liftsec}, and this leads to the proof of Theorem \ref{main2}.